subhadip1203/input-validator/README.md

     b. isAlpha : only Alphabetical letters allowed ,
     c. isAlphaSpace : only Alphabetical letters and Blank_Space allowed ,
     d. isEmail : only valid Email allowed ,
     e. isDateTime : only valid date or date_time allowed' ,
+    f. required  : required or not

 2.  validate different "Lengths" property: